2021 West Sulawesi earthquake: Geology

 Two thrust faults lie in close proximity to the earthquake epicenter.
 The offshore Makassar Strait Central Fault and the Mamuju–Majene Thrust Fault.
 The Mamuju–Majene Thrust Fault is situated offshore and closer to the coast while the Makassar Strait Central Fault is located further offshore.
 Both faults slope to the east at varying angles.
 The Makassar Strait Central Fault dips at 20° beneath West Sulawesi.
 The Mamuju–Majene Thrust Fault dips at a steeper angle of 45° until a depth of 17 km, where it bends to a shallower angle of 20°.

-Modelling of the earthquake using GPS data show that this earthquake happened along the Mamuju–Majene thrust fault, which runs close to the city of Mamuju, West Sulawesi.
-During the earthquake rupture process, the quake caused a maximum estimated coseismic slip of 0.6 meters at 5 km depth alng the fault.
+Modelling of the earthquake using GPS data shows that this earthquake struck along the Mamuju–Majene thrust fault, which runs close to the city of Mamuju, West Sulawesi.
+During the earthquake rupture process, it caused a maximum coseismic slip of 0.6 meters at 5 km depth along the fault.
 In another academic study, the maximum slip was estimated at 1.8 meters across the fault plane at 17–21 km depth.

 This fault was also responsible for a large earthquake in 1969 near Majene, which left at least 64 people dead and 97 injured.
 That earthquake also caused a major tsunami and landslides, damaging at least 1,200 houses.
 A major earthquake in the region is expected to occur every 75 years.
-BMKG stated that the fault was overdue for another large earthquake as the last damaging earthquake happened in 1969.
+BMKG stated that the fault was overdue for another large earthquake, as the last damaging earthquake happened in 1969.